andrewcooke/choochoo/docs/impulse.md

     The calculated zone is a floating point value, numerically equal to the zone number at the lower end of the zone, and linearly interpolated to the upper end.
-So, for example, if zone 3 extended from 130 to 150 bpm a value of 130 would be given a zone of 3.0 and a value of 140 a zone of 3.5.
+For example, if zone 3 extended from 130 to 150 bpm a value of 130 would be given a zone of 3.0 and a value of 140 a zone of 3.5.

     Values in zone 1, which has no lower boundary, are all set to 1.0 (this does not affect the results as these are typically discarded